rqlite/rqlite.io/content/en/docs/Guides/extensions/_index.md

 `-extensions-path` supports a comma-delimited set of paths.
 Each path may point to one of the following:
 - a single extension file
-- a directory containing all the extensions you want to load.
+- a directory containing all the extensions you want to load
-- a Zip archive of those same extensions.
+- a Zip archive of those same extensions
-- a Gzipped tarball of the extensions.
+- a Gzipped tarball of the extensions

 >In the case of the archive formats, only flat archives are supported.
 This means the decompressed content should consist of files at the root level without any directories.